 As far back as the eighth century BC, the ancient Greeks had invented a large, round shield called an aspis that would serve as an essential part of warfare through the Hellenistic era.
 The designs, or blazons, on these shields would strike fear in the hearts of their enemies.

 Often called an “Argive” shield, it not only protected its owner in battle but showed his allegiance to a particular city-state or leader.
-And the figures painted on its exterior were also often meant to show the courage of its bearer and to strike fear into the enemy.
+The figures painted on its exterior were also often meant to show the courage of its bearer and to intimidate the enemy.